souvikhaldar/souvikhaldar.info/content/articles/attack.md

 draft: false
 ---
 # Introduction
-If you ever want to play a game, be it any game, pay by attack.
+If you ever want to play a game, be it any game, play it by attacking.
 # What do I mean by a game?
 A game is anything which requires competing with others, it can be a game of cricket, football,basketball, or it can be a your academic year at college,school,office, since it requires performing which impacts many people, be in the attack position, perpetually.
 # What I mean by attack?